Dipolog & Dapitan in Zamboanga del Norte

 ST. MARY’S ACADEMY

 This is the new St. Mary’s Academy building of my school in the old hometown.
 I graduated here from Kindergarten to Elementary Grades and High School.
 This school was very memorable to me because it was here that I’ve learned to become a leader and the president of the student council and I will never forget our graduation night when I had delivered my Valedictory address to the entire class, faculty, staff and parents at the audience and everyone that were present at our graduation day including the Most Rev. Monsignor Felix S. Zafra and Rev. Father H. del Callar who penned my speech so beautifully.
-Then I also graduated with an Associate of Arts Degree at St. Vincent’s College in Dipolog City after which I went on to college at Silliman University in Dumaguete City, Negros Oriental.
+Then I also graduated with an Associate of Arts Degree at St. Vincent’s College in Dipolog City after which I studied at Silliman University in Dumaguete City, Negros Oriental, Philippines where I took some undergraduate courses at the College of Business Administration.
+From there, I went on to the Ryerson University to pursue my higher education in Toronto, ON Canada where our family moved years ago.

 There’s also the beautiful sunset at Dakak Beach in Dapitan City, not far away from my hometown.
 Here at Dapitan City, the famous Rizal Park is located and the National Park is the pride of Dapitan in Zamboanga Del Norte.
 Our National Hero, Jose Rizal was exiled here at Dapitan City.